Iran admits to unintentionally shooting down Ukrainian plane

-Iran admitted it unintentionally shot down a Ukrainian passenger plane hours after the country had launched ballistic missiles at Iraqi bases hosting U.S. troops.
-Officials blamed "human error" for taking down the jet and killing all 176 people aboard.
+Iran has admitted it unintentionally shot down a Ukrainian passenger plane hours after launching ballistic missiles at Iraqi bases hosting U.S. troops, blaming "human error" for the "great tragedy" that killed all 176 people aboard.

 "Armed Forces’ internal investigation has concluded that regrettably missiles fired due to human error caused the horrific crash of the Ukrainian plane & death of 176 innocent people.
 Investigations continue to identify & prosecute this great tragedy & unforgivable mistake," Iranian President Hassan Rouhani said on Twitter.

+Based on a preliminary conclusion by the armed forces, "human error at time of crisis caused by US adventurism led to disaster," Iranian Foreign Minister Mohammed Javad Zarif tweeted, seemingly attempting to lay some blame for the incident on the United States.

-Iran’s Islamic Revolutionary Guard Corps said in a statement that the military had been on highest alert after launching the strikes in Iraq as retaliation for the killing of a top Iranian general by a U.S. airstrike.
+The country's Islamic Revolutionary Guard Corps (IRGC) said in a statement that the military had been on high alert after launching the strikes in Iraq as retaliation for the U.S. killing of top general Qassem Soleimani.

-Iran also expressed condolences to the families of all of those killed, and the military statement suggests those responsible would be referred for criminal charges.

-Based on a preliminary conclusion by the armed forces, "human error at time of crisis caused by US adventurism led to disaster," Iranian Foreign Minister Mohammed Javad Zarif tweeted.
+"We expect Iran to assure the readiness for a full and open investigation, bringing those responsible to justice, the return of the bodies of the victims, payment of compensation, official apologies through diplomatic channels."

+At a briefing for reporters, Ukraine International Airlines said it received no warning about a possible threat, adding that Iran should have closed the airspace.

-Iran had previously denied shooting down the Ukraine International Airlines shortly after it took off from Tehran early Wednesday.
+Iran had previously denied shooting down the flight shortly after it took off from Tehran early Wednesday.

-Prior to Iran's admission Saturday, U.S. intelligence officials had evidence that the Boeing 737 was shot down by an Iranian missile by mistake, multiple officials have said.
+Prior to Iran's admission Saturday, U.S. intelligence officials had evidence that the plane was shot down by an Iranian missile by mistake, multiple officials said.

 Canadian Prime Minister Justin Trudeau said that his country also had evidence that the plane was shot down.

-He said Canadian officials had intelligence from multiple sources, including allies as well as Canada's own intelligence, indicating "the plane was shot down by an Iranian surface-to-air missile."
-Trudeau said then that it could have been unintentional.
+In a statement tweeted by his communications director after Iran's admission, Trudeau called for transparency.

+“Our focus remains closure, accountability, transparency, and justice for the families and loved ones of the victims.
+This is a national tragedy, and all Canadians are mourning together,” Trudeau said, adding that he expects full cooperation from Iranian authorities.

-Sixty-three Canadians were among those killed, Ukraine’s foreign ministry has said.
-Also on board were 82 Iranians, 11 Ukrainians, 10 people from Sweden, four from Afghanistan, three Germans and three from the United Kingdom.
+Those aboard the doomed flight included 82 Iranians, 63 Canadians and 11 Ukrainians, including the nine crew members.
+Ten were from Sweden, four from Afghanistan, three from Germany and three from the United Kingdom.

+Iran expressed condolences to the families of all of those killed, and Saturday's military statement suggested those responsible would be referred for criminal charges.

+The country's supreme leader, Ayatollah Ali Khamenei, expressed his “deep sympathy” to the families of the 176 victims and called on the armed forces to "pursue probable shortcomings and guilt in the painful incident.”

-The passenger plane was headed from Tehran to Kyiv, Ukraine, where more than 130 were to change planes to head to Canada, Trudeau has said.
+The Boeing 737-800 was headed from Tehran to Kyiv, Ukraine, where more than 130 were to change planes to head to Canada, Trudeau has said.

 Among those killed was a 9-year-old girl who died with her mother, husband and wife professors, and graduate students.
 The University of Alberta alone lost 10 people, including professors, students and alumni.

-Another passenger plane, MH17, was also shot down amid military conflict in Ukraine in 2014, killing all 298 people aboard.
+In 2014, a passenger plane, Malaysia Airlines Flight MH17, was shot down amid military conflict in Ukraine, killing all 298 people aboard.

 A Dutch-led team of investigators and prosecutors two years later concluded it was shot down by a surface-to-air missile fired from a Russian launcher in an area of Ukraine controlled by pro-Moscow rebels.